About the scheme

 Complaints and disputes

-To complain or raise a dispute about the NHS and Social Care Coronavirus Life Assurance Scheme, send us a completed NHS and Social Care Coronavirus Life Assurance Scheme disputes application form (PDF: 243 KB).
+To complain or raise a dispute about the administration of the NHS and Social Care Coronavirus Life Assurance Scheme, send us a completed NHS and Social Care Coronavirus Life Assurance Scheme disputes application form (PDF: 243 KB).

 View the NHS and Social Care Coronavirus Life Assurance Scheme disputes guidance (Word: 75 KB) for more information about the disputes process.